Hervar77/infinity-doc/mkdocs/api/infinity.fileName.md

 Parameters:

 - fileName: `string`
-  >the data to examine
+  >The data to examine.

 - stripExtension: `boolean`, optional
-  >whether to strip the extension too
+  >Whether to strip the extension too.

 Return type: `string`